Are Majestic Polar Bears warm or cold? (2025)

 polar bear adaptation to cold

-We use ambush hunting to save energy.
-We wait at seal breathing holes or near dens to avoid moving much.
-This method helps us catch high-calorie prey without using a lot of energy.
+Polar bears use ambush hunting to save energy.
+They wait at seal breathing holes or near dens to minimize movement.
+This strategy allows them to catch high-calorie prey efficiently without expending much energy.

-We also dig and use snow as shelter.
-Pregnant females build maternity dens in snowdrifts for a steady microclimate for cubs.
-When outside, we curl up tightly to reduce heat loss during long rests.
+They also dig and use snow as shelter.
+Pregnant females build maternity dens in snowdrifts to provide a stable microclimate for cubs.
+When outside, polar bears curl up tightly to reduce heat loss during long rests.

 Majestic polar bear habitat, climate and effects on body temperature